-Enter the notation in one staff to begin with. e.g.
+To start with, enter the notation in one staff. e.g.

-Select a note and press Ctrl+Shift + ↓/↑ (Mac: Cmd+Shift + ↓/↑).
-This moves all the notes in that voice down/up to the other staff. e.g.
+Select a note and press Ctrl+Shift+↓/↑ (Mac: Cmd+Shift+↓/↑).
+This moves the selected note, and all other notes in the same voice, down (or up) to the other staff, e.g.

 To adjust the beam, double-click it to show the handles.
 Use the keyboard arrows or drag the handles to change the beam angle and height: